-We welcome your attendance to the open daytime sessions and other public events of the 2019 Reynolda Conference, Entanglements: A Conference on the Intersections of Poetry, Science, and Art, at Wake Forest University.
+We welcome your attendance to the open daytime sessions and other public events of the 2019 Reynolda Conference, Entanglements: A Conference on the Intersections of Poetry, Science, and the Arts, at Wake Forest University.
 We especially welcome attendance from writers, scientists, artists, and scholars whose work engages with the conference’s themes.
-The conference has been organized as a National Endowment for the Humanities-style symposium, where 10 featured, visiting participants, members of the Wake Forest University academic community, and special guests present in open and closed sessions, and a literary and performing arts festival with public events focused on the 10 featured participants.
+The conference has been organized as a National Endowment for the Humanities-style symposium, where 10 featured participants, special guests, and Wake Forest University faculty and staff panelists present in daytime sessions, and a literary and performing arts festival with public events focused on the 10 featured participants.

 The open daytime sessions and evening performances welcome the public, including the university and local communities, as well as special guests and visiting attendees traveling to Winston-Salem, North Carolina, for the conference.
-The open sessions and public events include innovative sessions on the conference’s theme, a keynote scholarly lecture, a physics chat, video art, and two evening poetry readings and performances, all of which largely focus on the 10 visiting, featured participants.
+The open sessions and public events include innovative sessions on the conference’s theme, a keynote scholarly lecture, a physics chat, video art, a daytime poetry reading and presentation, and two special event evening poetry readings and performances.

-The conference activities will be held at the Reynolda House Museum of American Art near the Graylyn International Conference Center, Reynolda Trails, Reynolda Gardens, and the restaurants and shops in Reynolda Village.
+The public conference activities will be held at the Reynolda House Museum of American Art near the Graylyn International Conference Center, Reynolda Trails, Reynolda Gardens, and the restaurants and shops in Reynolda Village just next to the campus of Wake Forest University.
 Other attractions in the area include downtown Winston Salem, Old Salem and the historic Blue Ridge Parkway.
 Cities within driving distance include Greensboro, Charlotte, and the Raleigh, Durham, and Chapel Hill area.
 Asheville, home of the Black Mountain College Museum and Arts Center, is two hours to the west in the mountains.
 The Outer Banks and other communities on the Atlantic coast are three to five hours to the east.

-In addition to open daytime sessions on the theme of the conference that feature presentations and talks by the 10 visiting, featured participants, there will be an open daytime session featuring presentations from Wake Forest University’s academic community and a session featuring special guests.
+In addition to open daytime sessions on the theme of the conference that feature presentations and talks by the 10 featured presenters, there is an open daytime session featuring presentations from Wake Forest University’s academic community and a session featuring special guests and others.

-The daytime sessions are scheduled in one stream or one block of time rather than in competing streams or blocks of time as is often seen with traditional conferences in the humanities.
-The Reynolda Conference is designed around daytime sessions that will include presentations, lectures, scholarly papers, performances, innovative contributions, and discussions largely by and with the 10 invited, visiting, featured participants and the faculty convener.
+The daytime sessions are scheduled in one stream rather than in competing blocks of time as is often seen with traditional conferences in the humanities.
+The 2019 Reynolda Conference is designed around daytime sessions that include presentations, lectures, scholarly papers, performances, innovative contributions, and discussions largely by and with the 10 featured participants and faculty convener.

-A Q&A with the panel participants will follow each open session.
-Visiting attendees and audience members will have opportunities to interact with the featured conference presenters, special guests, and others during the evening receptions.
+A Q&A with the participants will follow each open session.
+Visiting attendees and audience members will have opportunities to interact with the featured presenters, special guests, and others at the evening receptions and elsewhere.